istallworthy/devMSMs/README.md

 <br>

 ## Recommended Workflow
-Please see the *Workflows* vignettes for more details.
+We propose a recommended workflow for using *devMSMs* to answer causal questions with longituinal data.
+Please see the *Workflows* vignettes and accompanying manuscript for more details.

 <img width="651" alt="Screen Shot 2023-11-08 at 4 00 44 PM" src="https://github.com/istallworthy/devMSMs/assets/31548151/91216ef3-e4c3-4c8a-a522-f683105bfc66">